54 Piscium Ab: Discovery

 On January 16, 2003, a team of astronomers (led by Geoff Marcy) announced the discovery of an extrasolar planet around 54 Piscium using the radial velocity method, a process utilizing the "wobbling" effect that a star may experience if something is tugging on it.
 The planet has been estimated to have a mass of only 20 percent that of Jupiter (making the planet around the same size and mass of Saturn).

 Orbit and mass

 The planet orbits its sun at a distance of 0.28 astronomical units (which would be within the orbit of Mercury), which takes approximately 62 days to complete.
 The planet has a high eccentricity of about 0.63.
 The highly elliptical orbit, however, suggested that the gravity of an unseen object farther away from the star was pulling the planet outward.
-The eccentric orbit became clear with the discovery of the brown dwarf within the system.
+The reason for the eccentric orbit became clear with the discovery of the brown dwarf within the system.